rackerlabs/docs-offerings/docs/api-reference/methods/calculate-discount.rst

   Content-Type: application/json
   Accept: application/json

-**Example request for a commit discount calculation request with prepay opted**
+**Example request for a commit discount calculation with prepay opted**

+The following example shows what the request for a commit discount calculation with prepay opted looks like:

  .. code::